top of page

 Training 2-3x/week (Intermediate Tennis)

-• Intentional learning for competition, leagues, tournaments.
+• Focused on intentional learning for competition, leagues, and tournaments.

 Training 3-5x/week (Advanced Competitive Tennis +)